mihiranan/mihiranan/README.md

 # Hey, I'm Mihir! 👋

 I'm a Computer Science student at Stanford University with a passion for systems, AI/ML, and product design.
-With a creative and entrepreneurial spirit, I enjoy problem-solving, innovating, and learning.
+With a creative and entrepreneurial spirit, I enjoy problem-solving, innovating, and learning from those around me.

 ## 🌟 Interests